 Have you noticed a drop in your search traffic over the past few months?
-It could be your website isn’t Mobile-Friendly.
-Search traffic is becoming ever more important, so when creating or editing your website, you need to have a mobile strategy in play.
-According to Outbrain search is the number 1 driver to content sites, beating social media by more than 300%.
+It could be your website isn’t mobile friendly.
+Search traffic is important, so when creating or editing your website, you need to have a mobile strategy.

-Google and Bing have both announced that they have changed their Search Ranking Algorithm by boosting the rankings of Mobile-Friendly websites.
+Google and Bing have both announced that they have changed their Search Ranking Algorithm by boosting the rankings of mobile friendly websites.
 These changes have taken place because both search engines report having more mobile searches than desktop searches.
-Bing has gone an extra step to ensure that your search is user-friendly by indicating if the search result is in fact Mobile-Friendly.

 These are typically favored because they respond based on the device where they are being viewed.
 These types of websites are best for sites with a lot of mobile traffic and a lot of content.
 Changes that are common when these sites are viewed on mobile devices include:

 - Multiple columns will become one column

 - Content and images may be removed to simplify the appearance

 These websites remain the same no matter where they are being viewed because they are designed to work on both.
 When the website is viewed on a mobile device, it is just a smaller version than that that would appear when viewing from a desktop.
 This is frequently used for websites with simple designs.
 Although this is a functional option for websites, it does have its flaws since it is viewed the same on all devices:

 - Links can be difficult to follow

 - The desktop version may not be as complex as desired

 This option is an entirely separate mobile website from the desktop website.
 You would need to update and maintain the two websites individually; for example, if you wanted to post an update about your company on both websites, you would have to do it twice.
 These websites are typically a subset of the desktop version, with a link to it at the bottom of the mobile version.